 We expect creators in the YouTube Partner Programme to be who they say they are and not misrepresent themselves by manipulating their on-platform activity or engaging in deceptive practices.

 This means that creators should not artificially inflate a channel's engagement, such as views, subs, likes, watch time and ad impressions.
-Similarly, creators should not encourage organic engagement on non-compliant content before deleting or obfuscating that content for the purpose of becoming eligible for the YouTube Partner Programme.
+Similarly, creators should not encourage organic engagement on non-compliant content before deleting or obfuscating that content.
 Engaging in this type of behaviour may result in removal from the YouTube Partner Programme or termination of your channels.
-See our AdSense policy for more info.
+See our programme policies for more info

 Creators should also not mislead users or YouTube by participating in financially abusive behaviours, such as using our monetisation features for illegal, fraudulent or deceptive transactions.
 If you violate this policy, we may remove you from the YouTube Partner Programme or terminate your channels.